París Galán: Early life and performance career

 Carlos Parra was born on 5 February 1968 in Oruro.
 His mother, a widowed Quechua indigenous woman, raised him alongside ten siblings.
-Parra realized he was gay at the age of 4, an orientation he shared with one of his brothers, Roberto.
+Parra realized he was gay at the age of 4.
 Recalling the social challenges he faced for his sexual orientation, Parra noted that he never had to come out as a child.
 "Everyone knew what I was; they called me La Parra.
 (Note: In Spanish grammatical gender, the definite article la is used to denote femininity.)
 I was always like that: visible; I was a transgressor, and I associated with transgressive people."

 Las Galán and transformismo femenino: 1997–2001

 In 1986, shortly after graduating high school, Parra's mother sent him to live in La Paz "to get him away from his fag friends".
 Instead, Parra's stay in the capital led him to develop even closer bonds with the LGBT community, as he formed new relationships with many of the city's travesti residents.
 He spent a short leave of absence in Paris on a scholarship from the French Embassy, during which time he completed a postgraduate degree in linguistics and learned to speak English and French.
 Upon his return to La Paz, Parra became more active in the city's gay nightclub scene.
 In particular, he frequented Sopocachi's Bronx bowling alley, where he was introduced to Diana Sofía Galán (Marco Salguero), a drag performance artist who introduced him to the art of transformismo femenino.
 (Note: According to ethnomusicologist Matthew Leslie Santana, the usage of transformismo most closely mirrors that of "gender performance" in the United States.
 Although Santana loosely uses terms such as drag queen to describe an artist performing femininity (transformista femenina), researcher and LGBT rights activist David Aruquipa argues that there is a distinction between transformismo femenino and transformismo drag queen, with the latter including more androgynous identities.)

 Together with other artists, Parra and Salguero began performing drag shows as a group, with the troupe coming to be known as Las Galán by La Paz's queer community.
 The collective formally constituted itself under that name in 1997, with each member taking the stage surname Galán as an homage towards Salguero, their drag mother.
 For his stage name, Parra chose París after the city where he was educated.
 For the duration of the late 1990s, Parra's collective continued to see small success performing at gay bars and discothèques.
 Although the troupe as a whole remained relatively underground—"hidden by the dim and gloomy lights of nightclubs, and seen only by people [we] knew", as recounted by Danna Galán (David Aruquipa)—Parra was "much more daring and willing to pursue" public ventures.
 In 1998, he was a finalist on Miss La Paz and placed third at the national pageant.
 He came out publicly as gay on the program Atrévete hosted by Ximena Galarza.